Average CySA+ salary [2022 update]

-The cybersecurity industry is seeing significant, ongoing growth with the rise of high-profile hacking incidents and data theft.
-Companies large and small need to ensure their data is safe, and that they are in compliance with industry and government regulations.
+The cybersecurity industry is seeing significant growth with the rise of high-profile hacking incidents and data theft.
+Large and small companies must ensure their data is safe and comply with industry and government regulations.
 Earning your CySA+ (cyber security analyst) credentials will allow you to earn a good salary while working in one of the fastest-growing industries in the U.S.

-The CySA+ certification is a mid-level certificate, coming in just above CompTIA’s entry-level Security+ certification.
-It is designed for those with three to four years of experience in the industry, whereas Security+ is designed for those with two years of experience or less.
+The CySA+ is a mid-level certificate, just above CompTIA’s entry-level Security+ certification.
+It is designed for professionals with three to four years of experience in the industry, whereas Security+ is designed for those with two years of experience or less.

 However, this is not the pinnacle of CompTIA infosec certs.
 Once you have mastered further training and spent additional time in the industry, you can move on to earn your CASP certification, which requires a minimum of five to 10 years of experience.

 Many factors feed into the salary you will earn as a CySA+.
 Some of those factors include your experience in the industry, any additional certifications you hold, the specific job role you fill, and the city where you work.
 The national median salary for someone with CySA+ certification is $70,528 per year, ranging from $61,007 to $97,180 per year.